mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Minio CVE-2021-21287 (COPS-7134)

-The Minio subchart deployed with Velero was running an old version.
+The Minio subchart deployed with Velero has been upgraded to a version that remediates CVE-2021-21287.

 ### Kommander Install gets stuck if http_proxy injection is enabled in Gatekeeper (COPS-7127)